 But photography, in its best usage, will not allow us to do that.
 It forces us to continue asking questions which began in our childhood and probe for answers in the maturity of our life.
 The “seeing beyond what the average person sees” fills us constantly with excitement and allows us to keep the dreams of our youth.
 It gives “seeing” a newness and freshness as a person works hard to communicate through photography the messages that need to be conveyed.

 For Don to be on the road and have two young boys growing up required Lucy to run the household while he was away and help make the transition when Don returned home.
-Things were not always smooth at home, but today Mark, the oldest, is a missionary with his wife in Haiti.
-Craig, the youngest, works with the Home Mission Board in Atlanta at the main office.
+Things were not always smooth at home, but today, Mark, the oldest, is a missionary with his wife in Haiti.
+The youngest, Craig, works with the Home Mission Board in Atlanta at the main office.